bitcart/bitcart/CONTRIBUTING.md

-# Contributing to BitcartCC
+# Contributing to Bitcart

-Welcome, and thank you for your interest in contributing to BitcartCC!
+Welcome, and thank you for your interest in contributing to Bitcart!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask away in our [communities](https://bitcartcc.com#community)
+Rather than opening an issue, please ask away in our [communities](https://bitcart.ai#community)

 The active community will be eager to assist you.
 Your well-worded question will serve as a resource to others searching for help.